Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 Let's try some _empathy_ with Ruby to understand why the _return values_ were so surprising.

-## Identify how division in Ruby differs from normal division
+## Identify How Division in Ruby Differs from Normal Division

 Now we just saw something a little bit strange, and it's related to "data type," which we just learned about.